 Preheat oven to 350 deg F, prep cookie sheet with parchment paper or Silpat.
 If you’re not in a huge rush, bake your cookies one baking sheet at a time to ensure even heat distribution and consistency in the batch.

-Add in 1 1/2 c flour, 1/2 a cup at a time, or not, until fully incorporated.
+Add in 1 1/2 c flour and 1/2 tsp baking soda together, in parts, until fully incorporated.
 Dump in half a bag of chocolate chips or so, and use a spatula to mix.
 Use a cookie scoop or two spoons to drop dough onto baking sheet – approx 1.5″ diameter balls for medium sized cookies.
 No need to flatten – bake for 11-13 minutes, until edges are brown and top is dry.
 Expect a bit of a poof – cookies will flatten for chewy goodness inside after a short cool-down.